tbtommyb/assets-pipeline-workshop/README.md

 They are written in ERB but you are welcome to rewrite them to use a different engine.
 Data to be inserted into the templates are stored in the `app/data` directory.

+You may use the ERB module but if you finish quickly try doing it manually.

 ### Concatenate and minify CSS and JS

 You'll need to handle the import paths in the templates and create manifests.